Everyone likes to be praised, but when praise is specific, it comes across as sincere

 So, who can use this?
 Honestly, everyone.
 But here’s how it looks in action:

-• For Managers: Don’t just say “good presentation.”
-Say, “Your slide on the Q4 data visualization was incredibly clear—it made the growth trend instantly understandable for the whole team.”
-Watch their confidence soar.
+• For Managers: Don’t just say good presentation.
+Say, “Your slide on the Q4 data visualization was incredibly clear, it made the growth trend instantly understandable for the whole team.”
+Watch their confidence increase.

 • For Parents: Swap “You’re so smart” for “I saw how you kept trying different pieces of that puzzle until it fit.
-I’m so proud of your perseverance.”
-You’re building character, not just ego.
+I’m so proud of your perseverance”.

-• For Colleagues: Instead of a generic “thanks for your help,” try “You saving me ten minutes by finding that client email saved my entire morning workflow.
+• For Colleagues: Instead of a saying “thanks for your help,” try “You saved me by finding that client email.
 You’re a lifesaver.”
 It strengthens the team bond.

 To whom it appeals?